RAF Oban: History

 Oban was surveyed by the RAF in the 1930s as a suitable base for flying boat operations.
-A fuel depot was set up on the island of Kerrera while No. 209 Squadron RAF began utilising the facilities operating the Supermarine Stranraer flying-boat in October 1939.
+The slipway on the island of Kerrera was commandeered, and No. 209 Squadron RAF began utilising the facilities operating the Supermarine Stranraer flying-boat in October 1939.
 An aircraft servicing area, new slip and jetty were constructed on the island.

 The base became operational in September 1938, with headquarters at Dungallan House, Oban.
 No. 209 Squadron re-equipped with Saro Lerwick flying-boats were based at RAF Oban.
 Aircrew based at RAF Oban were billeted in the main seafront hotels at Oban.
 No. 210 Squadron RAF equipped with the Short Sunderland replaced No. 209 Squadron in July 1940.

-Anti submarine patrols, convoy escorts as part of 18 Group Coastal Command and ferry services were carried out from the base.
+Anti submarine patrols, convoy escorts as part of 15 Group Coastal Command and ferry services were carried out from the base.
 No. 228 Squadron RAF, No. 10 Squadron Royal Australian Air Force, No. 422 and 423 Squadrons Royal Canadian Air Force, No. 330 (Norwegian) Squadron RAF.

 No. 302 Ferry Training Unit RAF (July 1943 – April 1945) and No. 4 Flying Boat Servicing Unit RAF (September 1942 – 1945) served at the base.
+No. 524 Squadron formed at the base in October 1943 with Mariner Mk1 aircraft but disbanded in December of the same year.

 A Flying Boat Maintenance Unit located to the north east at Ganavan provided maintenance for aircraft utilising the base.
 The base was reverted to care and maintenance on 28 April 1945.